There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Pathology and Laboratory Medicine major sequence
+- Level 3 core unit in the Pathology and Laboratory Medicine; Genetics major sequences

-- Indicative assessments in this unit are as follows: (1) assignments; (2) case reports; and (3) a three-hour end of semester written examination.
+Indicative assessments in this unit are as follows: (1) case reports; (2) mid-semester test; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)